MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinthread-class.md

 The `m_bAutoDelete` data member is a public variable of type BOOL.

-The value of `m_bAutoDelete` does not affect how the underlying thread handle is closed.
+The value of `m_bAutoDelete` does not affect how the underlying thread handle is closed, but it will affect the timing of closing the handle.
 The thread handle is always closed when the `CWinThread` object is destroyed.

 ##  <a name="m_hthread"></a>  CWinThread::m_hThread